DTJF/cmakefbc/ReadMe.md

 The function calls the FreeBASIC compiler for each FreeBASIC source file and pre-compiles a C source file.
 By default the C source files gets written to the same directory where the FB files are from.
-The function also creates the dependency tree file using the fb_depends tool and includes it in to your CMakeLists.txt file, by default using the file name CMakeFiles/bas2c_deps.cmake.
+The function also creates the dependency tree file using the cmake_fb_deps tool and includes it in to your CMakeLists.txt file, by default using the file name CMakeFiles/bas2c_deps.cmake.
 This means you can have only one `BAS_2_C` command per CMakeLists.txt file, since a second call will oerride the dependency file from the first call.

-Therefor the function can be used in a more complex signature to customize its behavior
+Therefor the function can be used in a more complex signature to customize its behavior.
+Here's an example

 ~~~{.sh}
 BAS_2_C(<C_SRC_VAR>